 The analysis and observations lead to the outcome that the site was not feasible for the panel installation due to several reasons:

-• For the purpose of battery installation, the room doesn’t provide any ventilation which may lead to a dangerous situation due to absence of air-flow.
+• For the purpose of battery installation, the room doesn’t provide any ventilation which may lead to a dangerous situation due to the absence of airflow.

-• Finally, the load connected doesn’t serve the hospital directly so the purpose of Sawayra.inc as an non-profit organisation doesn’t fulfill to their best requirement.
+• Finally, the load connected doesn’t serve the hospital directly so the purpose of Sawayra Inc. as a non-profit organization isn’t fulfilled to the best of its requirements.